KillerInk/FreeDcam/README.md

 * **Q** Why my Device dont show an highspeed video profile, i know it support it
-**A** Its because the Oem's did not add it as MediaProfile and freedcam support it only for most snapdragon socs -In that case open the VideoProfileEditor inside FreeDcamSetting.
+**A** Its because the Oem's did not add it as MediaProfile and freedcam support it only for most snapdragon socs
+- In that case open the VideoProfileEditor inside FreeDcamSetting.
--As sample for 720p highspeed select first the 720p profile.
+- As sample for 720p highspeed select first the 720p profile.
--Rename it to 720Hfr or what ever you want.
+- Rename it to 720Hfr or what ever you want.
--Change Framerate to 120
+- Change Framerate to 120
--Select Highspeed
+- Select Highspeed
--Save the Profile and close the VideoProfileEditor.
+- Save the Profile and close the VideoProfileEditor.

+* **Q** Why cant i decompile apps build with nougat sdk **A** They changed the dex header version.
+Use a hexeditor to change the version from 37 to 35 and dex2jar works

 Hidden Oem Settings